sreevisakh/sreevisakh.github.io.original/_posts/2016-09-18-setting-up-your-own-blog.md

 there are couple of files as well

  - about.md this is your about file. you can change it to your details
- - _config.yml this is your configuration for jekyll, you can setup variables, which you can use throughout the blog.
+ - _config.yml this is your configuration for jekyll, you can setup variables,dependencies,site details, which you can use throughout the blog.

 ### First post
-  Create your first post by adding a file to the `_posts` folder.
-Add the following to the starting to recognise it for the jekyll
+  Create your first post by adding a file to the `_posts` folder following the naming convention `yyyy-mm-dd-name.md`.
+Add the following to the starting to recognise it as a post for the jekyll

 <pre>
  ---